Mindflayer77/PAMSI/README.md

 # Data Structures and Algorithms
-In this project there are presented three programs which implement some popular data structures and algorithms.
+In this project there are presented three programs in which I implemented some popular data structures and algorithms.

 ## Disclosure
-This was prepared as a part of a university project so the code might has some flaws.
+This was prepared as a part of a university project so the code might have some flaws.